tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 #### The Distributed Network Database

-The NetDB, discussed earlier, is implemented as a Distributed Hash Table (DHT) and is propagated via the floodfill routers using the Kademlia algorithm.
-This is one of the properties that makes I2P decentralised.
-For a router to start participating in the I2P network it requires the installation of part of the NetDB.
+The NetDB, discussed earlier, is implemented as a Distributed Hash Table (DHT) and is propagated via nodes known as floodfill routers using the Kademlia algorithm.
+The netDB is one of the characteristics that makes I2P decentralised.
+To start participating in the network, a router instals a part of the NetDB.
 Obtaining the partial NetDB is called bootstrapping and happens by ’reseeding’ the router.
 By default, a router will reseed the first time by querying some hard-coded domain names.
 When a router successfully establishes a connection to one of these domains, a Transport Layer Security (TLS) connection is set up through which the router downloads a signed partial copy of the NetDB.
 Once the router can reach at least one other participant in the network, the router will query for other parts of the NetDB it does not have itself. [[12]]

 The NetDB stores two types of data:
 1. **Router Info and how this works:**
 When a message is leaving one router, it needs to know some key pieces of data (known as *RouterInfo*) about the other router.
 The destination router info is stored in the netDb with the router's identity as the key.
-To request a resource (or RouterInfo),a client requests the desired key from the node considered to be closest to the key.
+To request a resource (or RouterInfo), a client requests the desired key from the node considered to be closest to the key.
 If the piece of data is located at the node, it is returned to the client.
 Otherwise, the node uses its local knowledge of participating nodes and returns the node it considers to be nearest to the key. [[3]].
 The router info in the netDB is made up of: ([[4]], [[6]]):

     - The router's identity - an encryption key, a signing key and a certificate.
     - The contact addresses at which it can be reached - protocol, Internet Protocol (IP), port.
     - When this was created or published.
     - Options - a set of arbitrary text options, e.g. bandwidth of router.
     - The signature of the above, generated by the identity's signing key.

 2. **LeaseSets:**
 The LeaseSet specifies tunnel entry point to reach an endpoint.
 This specifies the routers that can directly contact the desired destination.
 It contains the following data:

     - Tunnel gateway router - given by specifying its identity.
     - Tunnel ID - tunnel used to send messages.
     - Tunnel expiration - when the tunnel will expire.
     - Destination itself - similar to router identity.
     - Signature - used to verify the LeaseSet.

 #### Floodfill Routers
 Special routers, referred to as *floodfill routers*, are responsible for storing the netDb.
 Participation in the floodfill